 Overview - IIM Admission Criteria

 The IIMs follow a 2 stage selection process – the written exam (CAT) and the GWPI (Group discussion / Written ability test / Personal Interview).
-A shortlist of candidates is prepared after the first stage taking into account the performance in the written exam, academic background, work experience, reservation category, gender etc. The institues would also have a minimum criteria for candidature in terms percentages in school/college.
-However, this requirement is quite lineant and a serious student would not have any difficulty in clearing the same.
+At most of the IIMs a shortlist of candidates is prepared after the first stage taking into account the performance in the written exam, academic background, work experience etc.

 Weightage - Various Components of Selection Process

 The weightage of various components in the selection process varies across institutes and varies from year-to-year for most institutes.
-In general, we can say that the non-IIM institutes give increasing importance to the entrance exam (CAT in this case) with the remaining weight being allocated between the GD and PIs.
-However, for the IIMs we need to be a little more careful before drawing any generalization.
+In general, we can say that most of the premier B-schools give high weightage to performance in CAT/GD/WAT/PI rounds and relatively lesser weightage to other factors like academic profile, work ex etc.

 At this stage, many students are given to understand that getting a call from an IIM is extremely difficult and converting a call even more so.
 Through this section we will try to dispel a few myths surrounding the selection process of the IIMs.
 In the process, we will also share the details of shortlisting at various stages.